 A total of £2,081 for the first three months, or £639 a month for three months and one week.

-You can get maternity allowance for 14 weeks if you were unemployed for at least 26 weeks in the 66 weeks before your baby is due and you are married or in a civil partnership, and you are not eligible for Statutory Maternity Pay from a job.
+You can get maternity allowance for 14 weeks if you were employed for at least 26 weeks in the 66 weeks before your baby is due and you are married or in a civil partnership, and you are not eligible for Statutory Maternity Pay from a job.
 The full eligibility criteria and a calculator for Maternity Allowance are on the government website at www.gov.uk/maternity-allowance/eligibility

 Statutory Shared Parental Leave